 Ontario, Canada: Best Months for a Weather-Savvy Trip

 Temperature Trends and Precipitation Patterns

-Fall is particularly enchanting, with temperatures ranging from the 70s in September to the 40s in November2.
+Fall is particularly enchanting, with temperatures ranging from the 70s in September to the 40s in November.
 This season is known for its vibrant foliage and moderate conditions, making it a favorite for hiking and outdoor exploration.
 Understanding these trends helps you plan activities that align with the weather.

+Ontario, Canada: Best Months for a Weather-Savvy Trip